plasmahound/ScheduleOne-CrosshairMod/README.md

 ## Usage

-- No more blindly inaccurate shooting in **Schedule I**!
-- Press the toggle hotkey (default `Y`) to enable/disable a crosshair.
+- Press the toggle hotkey (default `Y`) to enable/disable the crosshair.
-- While enabled, this crosshair will be visible, even while wielding a gun!
+- While enabled, the crosshair will be visible, even when wielding a gun!

 ## Demo